Carrd Tutorial: How to Make a Good Carrd Website

 How to Optimize Your Carrd Website for Mobile Devices

-Carrd makes a point that it automatically optimizes the appearance of page elements to be suitable for mobile devices, and the sites do look good for the most part.
+Carrd automatically optimizes the appearance of page elements to be suitable for mobile devices, and the sites do look good for the most part.
 However, sometimes some elements may look a little off, or maybe you’ll just want to tweak the template just a little.

 Here’s what you need to do: